acgetchell/mundus-atrox/src/journals/eleventh.md

 #### From the journal of Dame Orky

-> Six cracked marble pillars line the walls of this hall, at the north end of which stands a nine-foot-tall statue of a dwarf seated on a throne, a mighty stone warhammer across his lap.
+> Six cracked marble pillars line the walls of this hall, at the north end of which stands a nine-foot-tall statue of a dwarf seated on a throne, a mighty stone Warhammer across his lap.
 Large emeralds gleam in the statue’s eyes.

 We have tied and gagged the Wizard and the Drow. *Gundren* brings in a shield for us that has an eye on it, which turns out to be a Shield of Alertness.
 *Geral* takes it.